liberamessaging/msgboxxapidocs/docs/getcontact.md

 ---
-title: Get A Contact
+title: Get a Contact
 layout: default
 ---

-## Get Contacts
+## Get a Contact

 To retrieve a single contact you will need to already know the contactId from a previous search.